You are here

 If you are the manufacturer or sponsor of a custom-made medical device, it is important that you understand your obligations.
 More information is provided in the sections below.

 The TGA regulates the importation and supply of medical devices to ensure they meet required standards of quality, safety and performance as described in the Essential Principles.
-Providing a custom-made medical device meets the Essential Principles and a notification of supply is submitted, the TGA will not prevent its importation.
+The TGA will not prevent the importation of a custom-made medical device providing:

-A sponsor is the Australian-based legal entity (a person or corporation) that imports or supplies medical devices in Australia, or exports medical devices from Australia.
+A sponsor is the Australian-based legal entity (a person or corporation) that manufactures or imports a medical device for supply within Australia, or who exports medical devices from Australia.

 Sponsors can include: